kubernetes/community/contributors/design-proposals/kubelet-cri-logging.md

 this proposal is aligned with one of the most-discussed solutions, logging volumes [1], for general logging management.

-*In this proposal, “logs” refer to the stdout/stderr streams of the containers, unless specified otherwise.*
+*In this proposal, "logs" refer to the stdout/stderr streams of the containers, unless specified otherwise.*

 Previous CRI logging issues: